szymonpulut/szymonpulut.github.io/_posts/nu-trek.md

 I stumbled upon a comment on the internet that perfectly encapsulates my sentiments.
 "Discovery" while not flawless, served a crucial role in demonstrating that modern Star Trek can be commercially successful.
 In many ways, "Strange New Worlds" is the offspring of this endeavor — a refined show that proudly carries forward the best qualities of the originals.
 Whether you're a newcomer eager to embark on a Star Trek journey or a seasoned fan seeking a pleasant watch, "Strange New Worlds" has you covered.

 On the other hand, "Discovery" has unique strengths and it is a series worth exploring - especially after delving into the "Strange New Worlds".
-Ultimately, the Star Trek universe continues is always expanding.
+Ultimately, the Star Trek universe continues and is always expanding.
 These series contribute their unique flavors to the ever-evolving cosmos of exploration, discovery, and the enduring spirit of humanity reaching for the stars.

 If you're eager to explore these series, both are easily approachable for the newbies to the Star Trek universe.